 Offer Versus Serve (OVS) is a program designed by the U.S. Department of Agriculture (USDA) to allow students to choose the foods they want to eat, thereby reducing food waste.
-In DCPS, OVS only applies to middle and high schools.
+In DCPS, OVS applies to all schools.
 Below are the guidelines on what constitutes a "reimbursable lunch" under the OVS program as well as tips for how to use those guidelines to reduce food waste during the Challenge.